unicolas/unicolas.github.io/src/lib/posts/2023-11-23-scott-encoding-adts-into-objects.md

 Container types are expressed in λ-calculus by means of closures and continuations.

 **Pair**

-This product type has only one constructor `Pair` and two eliminators: the projections functions `fst` and `snd` that we get to encode as follows:
+This product type has only one constructor `Pair` and two eliminators: the projection functions `fst` and `snd` that we get to encode as follows:

 ```
 PAIR = λa b p. p a b